 4. Perform the second rise overnight to save time.

-After it has rested and you’ve stretched it out, you’ll have to allow the sourdough to rest once again — this time for 8-12 hours.
+After it has rested and you’ve cut these into rolls it is time for your second rise — this time for 8-12 hours.
 We make the dough in the evening, then let it rise overnight.
 This is a real-deal, overnight sourdough discard cinnamon roll recipe!

 There is a certain finesse required when it comes to cutting the dough for sourdough discard cinnamon rolls.